dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 <a href="https://www.flickr.com/photos/130657798@N05/23548329229/in/dateposted-public/" title="RAML-Demo-Anypoint-Designer-Suggested-Nodes"><img src="https://farm1.staticflickr.com/565/23548329229_70792a7a3b_o.png" alt="RAML-Demo-Anypoint-Designer-Suggested-Nodes"></a>

 Another brilliant feature is the interactive preview when editing a RAML file.
-It visually displays every characteristic of your API in a beautiful interface, like those responses for an example:
+It visually displays every characteristic of your API in a beautiful interface, like those responses as an example:

 <a href="https://www.flickr.com/photos/130657798@N05/23611739780/in/dateposted-public/" title="RAML-Demo-Anypoint-Designer-Preview-Responses"><img src="https://farm1.staticflickr.com/570/23611739780_4be138f177_o.png" alt="RAML-Demo-Anypoint-Designer-Preview-Responses"></a>